 Flavonoids Profile

-Flavonoids are in much of what we eat, including most vegetables, fruit, berries, chocolates, and teas.
+Flavonoids are in much of what we eat, including most vegetables (like microgreens), fruit, berries, chocolates, and teas.
 So often, when people talk about a product containing antioxidants, they’re talking about flavonoids with antioxidant properties.
 Blueberries are an example of this, but flavonoids are also in cannabis products.
 You can determine the flavonoid content from this section of the COA.

 Mycotoxins